3Simplex/GratisStudio/LlamaCpp/Quantizing_with_LlamaCpp.md

 ```
 From the list of convert scripts above...
 - [Recomended] convert-hf-to-gguf.py handles most models.
 (Huggingface)
-- convert.py is intended for llama models only.
+- convert-legacy-llama.py is intended for llama 1-2 and mistral only.
 - convert-llama-ggml-to-gguf.py converts old .ggml llama models.

 Show the model directories you have now.
 You will replace `model_dir` with a name in this list.
 (Models recieved via git clone or download)